jennmez/changelog/README.md

 ## November 2020

+### Week of Mon, 11/9:

+- :art: In Progress: Starting the week off with label designs for a client.

 ### Week of Mon, 11/2:

 - :computer: In Progress: Building a full stack application with products that users can like.
 Finished requirements, now I have to clean it up!